vanessacleary/vanessacleary-Ms1-2021/README.md

   * The Login page passed with 0 errors
 * W3C CSS Validator - [Results](/docs/testing/css-validator.JPG)
   * The CSS passed with 0 errors
+  * I also put the CSS through  [Autoprefixer CSS online](https://autoprefixer.github.io/) to improve the CSS and add vendor prefixes.
+The CSS validation came back again with 0 errors but had some warnings.
+I was assured by that the CSS was correct by slack team members & mentors and to document the warnings.
+     The errors can be found [here](/docs/testing/warnings.JPG)

 ### Performance
 * [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/) was used to measure the performance and speed of the website.